FarisZR/knocker-cli/README.md

 `knocker-cli` operates in two distinct modes for handling IP changes:

+When the service starts it immediately performs a scheduled knock before arming its cadence timer, so a restart refreshes the whitelist without waiting for the next interval.

 ### Simple Mode (Default)

 This is the default and recommended mode of operation.